jaimelopesflores/magalu-code-challenge/README.md

 The configurations are being done through env files.
 This is not a bad pratice at all when you do not have a large microservices ecosystem.
 The picture change when you have to have your ecosystem in a high availability environment where you can scale indeterminately.
 The best choice in this cases is to have a configuration server.

 ### API docs
 Must be generated automatically with a framework like Swagger for example.
-Any change reflect in the docs by itself.
+Any changes in the api code reflect in the docs by itself.

 ### Schema validation
 We have a body validation in POST and PUT request to the service api.
 Can be improved with regexes (for the e-mail for example).